-3.3.1.1.8 In the context of applying items 3.3.1.1.4 and 3.3.1.1.5 above, if a dry-docking of the vessel is not due at the time of transfer, consideration can be given to carrying out an underwater examination in lieu of drydocking.
+3.3.1.1.8 In the context of applying items 3.3.1.1.4 and 3.3.1.1.5 above, if a dry-docking of the vessel is not due at the time of transfer, consideration can be given to carrying out an underwater examination in lieu of dry-docking.

 3.3.1.1.9 In the context of applying items 3.3.1.1.4 and 3.3.1.1.5, as applicable, the anchors and anchor chain cables ranging and gauging for vessels over 15 years of age is not required to be carried out as part of the class entry survey unless the class entry survey is being credited as a periodical survey for maintenance of class.
-If the class entry survey is to be credited as a periodical survey for maintenance of class, consideration may be given by the gaining society to the acceptance of the anchors and anchor chain cables ranging and gauging carried out by the losing society provided they were carried out within the applicable survey window of the periodical survey in question.
+If the class entry survey is to be credited as a periodical survey for maintenance of the anchors and anchor chain cables ranging and gauging carried out by the losing society to the acceptance of the anchors and anchor chain cables ranging and gauging carried out by the losing society provided they were carried out within the applicable survey window of the periodical survey in question.